qway/Calc/README.md

 Config is in Header.h

-To qui,t write 'q'(Can be changed in config)
+To quit write 'q'(Can be changed in config)

 To get a result, write '=' after a calculation(Can be changed in config)